Nathaniel-saint/gitignore/README.md

 🔭 Currently working on a Java project.

-🌱 Learning Java and exploring web tachnologies.
+🌱 Learning Java and exploring web technologies.

 👯 Open to collaborating on Java and based projects